alansav/credentials/README.md

 | -------- | ---- | --------------- |
 | bob | zXoXq8NcGEIvqAPPuO7xjA== | 8wiaJrVMxNjKtMwl8iqhlQ4ylO2ta30wFoI8tJG62bJnuQPhZStFQqJzx2U2zuJ4mZg0Bg1ACaXcVQFe8ywnmg== |

+Note: The original password is not stored in the database.

 ### Authentication
-When bob logs in to the website he enters username: bob, password: 123456 so we would use the following process to authenticate that the password entered on login matches the password set when registering:
+When bob logs in to the website he enters username: bob, password: 123456 so we would use the same process to authenticate that the password entered on login matches the password when the account was created.

+We need to hash the password that bob has used when trying to login and then compare the resulting hash with the hashed_password in the database.
+If the two match then we know the user has entered the correct password.

-We would retrieve the salt and hashed password for the user bob from the database and then call the method ComparePassword to calculate the hash for the provided password using the salt and check to see if this matches the hashed password stored in the database, if these match then the user is authenticated:
+The first step is to retrieve the salt and hashed password for the user bob from the database and then call the method ComparePassword to calculate the hash for the provided password using the salt and check to see if this matches the hashed password stored in the database, if these match then the user is authenticated:

 ```
 //The below code would be replaced with a call to the database to retrieve the salt and hashedPassword for the username provided